 An origination fee is charged by the Federal Government for Subsidized and Unsubsidized loans which will be taken out of the disbursed amount.
 The current origination fee is 1% of the amount awarded.

-There is no origination fee for this loan, the full amount will be disbursed directly into your student account.
+Upon acceptance of the loan, the full amount will be disbursed directly into your student account.

 There are two types of PLUS loans, Parent and Graduate.
 The Parent loan is available to parent(s) of undergraduate students.
 The Graduate loan is available to graduate and professional students.
 These loans are at a higher interest rate than other Direct Loans and the repayment terms aren’t quite as attractive.
 For more information, see studentloans.gov.
 Parent loans may be used to meet costs of attendance after all other financial aid programs have been applied.